 But it goes much further: Personalization also can be used to improve the timing of email sends based on replenishment intervals and building checkout experiences that are anchored to a customer’s most recent purchase.

 Make it easy to buy again

-Making a repeat purchase should even be easier and more rewarding than making a first-time purchase.
+Making a repeat purchase should even be easier and more rewarding than making an initial purchase.
 Here are a few ways you can make that happen:

 Simplify reordering with a pre-built cart